kushuu/Attendance-face_recognition/README.md

 - The encodings of the face in the frame is matched with every face in the photos' directory.
 - The face which matches the most among all the faces, its filename is used to make an entry in the csv file.
 - The csv file made also has the time at which the face was detected.
+- A folder named "ImageAttendance" which had all the photos, has been removed from this repo for privacy concerns.